Canada, Mexico urge quick NAFTA talks to end uncertainty

 Gutierrez said there was still a possibility that Trump could back out of the talks.

-"In all honesty, I can't say that risk has been completely dismissed," he said, adding: "No one would sit down and negotiate under a strong threat that at any time he would pull out."
+"In all honesty, I can't say that risk has been completely dismissed," he said, "No one would sit down and negotiate under a strong threat that at any time he would pull out."

 Gutierrez said all three governments agreed that uncertainty over the future of the North American Free Trade Agreement had to be dealt with quickly.

-"Investment decisions throughout North America have been, to the best of my knowledge, postponed because of uncertainty," he said.
+"Investment decisions throughout North America have been, to the best of my knowledge, postponed because of uncertainty," he said without elaborating.

+Still, the Philadelphia Federal Reserve said on Thursday its index of current business conditions in the mid-Atlantic region had fallen to a reading of 19.5 this month, the lowest since last November, from 27.6 in June.

+A gauge of future capital spending increased 13 points, with 43 percent of firms indicating they planned to boost spending over the next six month, it said.

 David MacNaughton, Canada's ambassador to Washington, said while it would be a challenge to finish negotiations over just four months, it was possible.